 - Irrevocable life Insurance Trusts

-We also offer a variety of other techniques to preserve and protect family wealth.
-We offer numerous estate planning tools, including:
+Weimer Law also uses a variety of other techniques to preserve and protect family wealth.
+We offer numerous estate planning tools and elder law services, including:

 David also serves clients in need of personal injury representation and has over 25 years of experience in handling automobile accidents, trucking accidents, railroad crossing accidents, workplace injuries and injuries sustained due to environmental factors, such as landfills.
 David also has experience in wrongful death cases, brain injury cases, sexual abuse cases and cases pursuing remuneration for a variety of other severe and debilitating injuries.